reserve-protocol/protocol/docs/system-design.md

 ### RToken Lifecycle

-1. During SlowIssuance, the `RToken` transfers collateral tokens from the caller's address into itself.
+1. During minting, the `RToken` transfers collateral tokens from the caller's address into itself and mints new RToken to the caller's address.
+Minting amount must be less than the current throttle limit, or the transaction will revert.
-2. At vesting time, the `RToken` contract mints new RToken to the recipient and transfers the held collateral to the `BackingManager`.
-If the `BasketHandler` has updated the basket since issuance began, then the collateral is instead returned to the recipient and no RToken is minted.
-3. During redemption, RToken is burnt from the redeemer's account and they are transferred a prorata share of backing collateral from the `BackingManager`.
+2. During redemption, RToken is burnt from the redeemer's account and they are transferred a prorata share of backing collateral from the `BackingManager`.

 ## Protocol Assumptions